alfonsoagh/volt-laravel-dashboard-1.0.1/README.md

 ## Detailed documentation & Gulp commands for an easy workflow

 We also included detailed documentation for every component and feature so it helps in your development workflow.
-Plus you will get an advanced development workflow package including Sass files and a Gulp commands file.
+Plus you will get an advanced development workflow package including Sass files.
+Note: this repository uses Laravel Mix (Webpack), not Gulp.

 ## Table of Contents